7.1. Modern Models and Training

 lake build -R -K cuda=true lake exe -K cuda=true torchlean mlp --cuda --steps 20

-That one command already exercises the public API, the eager tape, the optimizer, and the selected runtime backend.
+That one command runs through the public API, the eager tape, the optimizer, and the selected runtime backend.
 The rest of the zoo grows from that same shape.

 7.1.4.
 Feedforward, Convolutional, And Vision Models